ndennler/preference-based-optimization/applications/blossom_movement/readme.txt

-generate gestures of up to 10 seconds?
+generate gestures of up to 10 seconds? -> 5 seconds

 have users design happy, sad, angry, surprised, bored, etc. based on Valence-Arousal Model